-- It includes 5 zoom sessions and self-paced study after each session.
+- It includes four Zoom sessions plus self-paced study after each session.

-– Dates: Please check the dates of all 5 sessions to ensure you will be available before booking, as unfortunately you may need to start again with a different group if you miss a Zoom session.
+- Please check the dates of all four sessions to ensure you will be available before booking, as unfortunately you may need to start again with a different group if you miss a Zoom session.

-– Times: The first Zoom session runs for one hour.
-The other four sessions are two hours.
-They will all start at the same time of day, but Sessions 2 – 5 run for an extra hour.
+- All four Zoom sessions are two-and-a-half hours.
+They will all start at the same time of day.

-- After each Zoom session, you will be required to complete self-paced study, which includes online elearning course and posting on a forum.
+- After each Zoom session, you will be required to complete self-paced study, which includes online elearning modules and posting on a forum.
 Allow approximately one hour following each Zoom session.